Howard Schultz: Gun control

 Schultz supports gun control and universal background checks.
 In July 2013, Starbucks customers brought in their weapons and guns into local stores to show appreciation for the coffeehouse's support of the Second Amendment.
 Later in September, as CEO, Schultz asked customers to no longer bring guns into its stores.

 Immigration

-Schultz has supported a pathway to citizenship for illegal immigrants who had entered the U.S. as children.
+Schultz has supported a pathway to citizenship for illegal immigrants who had entered the United States as children.
 He called for greater border security, but vocally opposed President Donald Trump's proposal of a border wall.
 In 2017, Schultz got into a highly publicized argument with President Trump after he instructed Starbucks to disregard an executive order barring Syrian refugees into the country.
 Within 24 hours of the executive order, Schultz wrote to his employees that recent immigrants and refugees, particularly those with strong ties to the U.S. military, would be fast-tracked to employment.
 President Trump then called on his supporters to boycott Starbucks.